Pär Zetterberg: Club career

 Zetterberg started off his footballing career with Falkenbergs FF in 1978, and made his senior debut for the team in Division 3 at the age of 15 in 1986.
 After having played seven games for Falkenberg, he joined Anderlecht as a youth player later in the same year.
 He made his debut for Anderlecht in the Belgian First Division in 1989 and had a loan spell at Charleroi between 1991 and 1993.
 He stayed with Anderlecht until the year 2000 and helped the team to four league titles during this time.

-In 2000, Zetterberg joined Olympiacos in the Greek Superleague and helped the team to three straight league titles between 2000 and 2003.
+In 2000, Zetterberg joined Olympiacos in the Alpha Ethniki and helped the team to three straight league titles between 2000 and 2003.
 He returned to Anderlecht in 2003 and helped the team to another two league titles before retiring from professional football in 2006.

 He appeared in around 300 games for Anderlecht during his two spells with the team.